 - Start a new hobby and meet new people

 Hello and welcome to mood swing central, also known as the luteal phase, or autumn.
 Autumn can be recognized by weather that can rarely make its mind up, chopping and changing from blue skies in the morning, to light rain in the afternoon, and thunderstorms all night.
 It’s also when the temperature starts to drop after summer, and the days get darker and shorter.

 The luteal phase of your menstrual cycle is almost identical to autumn.
 After the peak of the ovulatory phase, your hormone levels start to fall and rise dramatically, and the PMS symptoms kick in – this is when you know winter (your period) is coming.
 Your moods are likely to be unpredictable, your skin might start to break out, and you might not feel as sociable.
 Take it easy and focus on doing things that make your mind and body feel good like:

 - Getting outside for a gentle walk

 - Stretching your body with some yoga

 There has been a longstanding association of how the menstrual cycle mirrors the natural rhythms of the year.
 If you use a menstrual tracker you might start to recognise the parallels yourself.
 It can also be incredibly effective to adjust plans in your life to really maximise where you are with your season.

 Does this sound like your menstrual cycle?
-Let us know in the comments below if our winter is more like your spring.
+Let us know below.